eagle-io/docs/source/topics/views/dash/index.rst

 Dash
 =========

-|icon-dash| The Dashboard allows you to display your data in graphical format using gauges, buttons and other custom widgets.
+|icon-dash| The Dashboard allows you to display your data in graphical format using animated gauges, buttons and other interactive widgets.

 .. note:: This feature is currently not available.